 Notable performances of recent seasons include his Carnegie Hall debut as KUNZ GILGENSTOCK in Richard Strauss’ Feuersnot with the American Symphony Orchestra under the baton of Leon Botstein, a house debut with Winter Opera St. Louis as FORD in Verdi’s Falstaff, a return to Mobile Opera as TONIO in Leoncavallo’s Pagliacci, his seventh role with Albuquerque’s Opera Southwest as LEPORELLO in Don Giovanni, bass soloist for Beethoven’s NINTH SYMPHONY with the Ridgefield Symphony Orchestra under the baton of Gerald Steichen, and encore performances of Sondheim’s demon barber in LOOK Musical Theatre’s remounted production of SWEENEY TODD, which garnered the distinction of Tulsa’s “Best Night of Theatre” in 2007 and once again in 2014 from The Tulsa World.

 The 2016 – 2017 season began with a feature on Opera America’s New Opera Showcase as RASHEED in A Thousand Splendid Suns, a new opera by American composer Sheila Silver and librettist Stephen Kitsakos based on Khaled Hosseini’s New York Times best selling novel.
-Produced by American Opera Projects and led by American conductor Sara Jobin, the new work is on track for stage premieres in 2018.
+Produced by American Opera Projects and led by American conductor Sara Jobin, the new work is on track for its world stage premiere at Seattle Opera in 2020.
 Ron also made his title role debut of Verdi’s MACBETH with New Hampshire’s Raylynmor Opera in 2016, debuted with the Cambridge Symphony Orchestra as baritone soloist in Michael Tippett’s A CHILD OF OUR TIME, and toured with the Mid Atlantic Symphony for a series of holiday season concerts in Maryland and Delaware.
 2017 began in New York City as Ron debuted THOMAS BETTERTON in the NY stage premiere of Carlisle Floyd’s newest opera Prince of Players with the little OPERA theatre of NY before returning to the Helena Symphony in Montana as MARCELLO in Puccini’s La Bohème.

 In the upcoming 2017 – 2018 season, Ron performs with First Coast Opera in St. Augustine, Florida, for a concert of Opera’s Most Haunting Melodies, continues his collaboration with American Opera Projects as RASHEED in A Thousand Splendid Suns, returns to Baltimore Concert Opera as the demon barber, SWEENEY TODD, and debuts with St. Petersburg Opera in Florida as GERMONT in Verdi’s La Traviata.